Safe Travels – What is the safest country?

 Safe Travels in the United States – Be Vigilant at Soft Targets

-Places that are ‘soft targets’ are areas like concert halls, transportation hubs, shopping malls and sporting event arenas where lots of people gather.
+Places that are ‘soft targets’ are areas like concert halls, transportation hubs, shopping malls and sporting event areas where lots of people gather.
 Besides hurting people in the moment, these attacks hurt people beyond that by making people afraid and less likely to get out and live their lives happily.

 How should we act when visiting soft target areas?
 John Cohen, formerly with the Department of Homeland Security says,